 Thank you very much!

-* The Dino Trail* is a unique and educational attraction, showcasing over 130 prehistoric track impressions, representing more types of dinosaurs, localities, and ages, than any other park or museum display in the world.
+* The Dino Trail* is a unique and highly educational attraction, showcasing over 130 prehistoric track impressions, representing more types of dinosaurs, localities, and ages, than any other park or museum display in the world.

-* Besides its tremendous intangible value, as well as major economic value, as many who come to see the tracks often spend money at surrounding shops and restaurants.
+* Besides its tremendous intangible value, it also has economic value, as many who come to see the tracks often spend money at surrounding shops and restaurants.

 * Objections by a few concerning maintenance neglect, or trip hazards are not well founded.
 The tracks require virtually no maintenance, and most are relatively shallow and easy to navigate.
 Any remaining trip concerns can be readily resolved by any number of low cost, low tech solutions.

-The few other outdoor dinosaur track exhibits used either all-sculpted tracks (which look less than natural), or pre-made individual track casts merged into concrete, which is extremely time and labor intensive and leaves seams that tend to open and crack with time.
-So, my plan was to press track molds directly into damp concrete as it was setting - a method often used for cosmetic surface-texturing, but apparently had never before tried with dinosaur tracks.
+The few other outdoor dinosaur track exhibits used either all-sculpted tracks (which look less than natural), or pre-made individual track casts merged into concrete, which is extremely time consuming and labor intensive, and leaves seams that tend to open and crack with time.
+So, my plan was to press rubber track molds directly into damp concrete as it was setting - a method often used for cosmetic surface-texturing, but apparently had never before tried with dinosaur tracks.
 To confirm it would work, the contractor (Mr. Seeley) and I did a test pour in his workshop using a large track mold, which turned out very well.
 Next Matt's crew and I installed the upper end of the Dino Trail (hadrosaur and moa trackways), which also came out very well.
 However, I knew it would still be a challenge to press in scores more molds for the remaining 80 ft of walkway, if we did it all in one additional pour, which the contractor insisted on doing (since he was not making money as it was).
 To see photographs taken during and shortly after the Dino Trail installation, click here: http://paleo.cc/brunswick/Brunswick-tracks.htm

 After the Dino Trail was installed, I began work on an interpretive panel to help visitors understand what it was, and which creatures made which impressions.
-I spent several days precisely mapping each track and marking on the Trail to constrict a scale diagram of the entire walkway, which I used as the central figure in the panel, adding drawings and descriptions of the dinosaurs and other creatures associated with each track type.
+I spent several days precisely mapping each track and marking on the Trail to constrict a scale diagram of the entire walkway, which I used as the central figure in the panel, adding hand-drawn illustrations of descriptions of the dinosaurs and other creatures associated with each track type.
 This work-up was submitted to Glenn Somodi of EYEMG for final the graphics layout, and production of the 3 x 5 ft finished panel, which was mounted in a sturdy wooden frame at the start of the trail.

-I also trusted that at least a small parking area would be added to that part of the park, and a picnic table or two, to make it much easier for visitors (especially teachers with classes) to access and enjoy the area, and have a place to write, eat lunch, etc. If even some of these things were done, the trail could well become one of the most popular dinosaur-theme exhibits in the county if not the state.
+I also trusted that at least a small parking area would be added to that part of the park, and a picnic table or two, to make it easier for visitors (especially parents and teachers with students) to access and enjoy the area, and have a place to write, eat lunch, etc. If even some of these things were done, the trail could well become one of the most popular dinosaur-theme exhibits in the city and county, if not the state.
 I am not sure why none were done.
-Cost can't be the whole explanation, since how much would it cost to mention the Dino Trail on the park or city web sites?
-I myself became very busy with many other things, and regret not having followed up with the ArtWorks and city officials.
+Cost can't be the whole explanation, since things like mentioning the Trail on the website, or marking it on the Nature Center entrance map, would be easy and inexpensive.
+I myself became very busy with many other things, and regret not having followed up with the Artworks and city officials.
 I also intended (and still do) to create a teacher's guide with more information about the tracks and aspects not covered on the sign, including some exercises for students (such as measuring tracks and using a formula to estimate dinosaur speeds).
-Ironically, I took heart in the thought that sooner or later these would all get done, since after all, the tracks would always be there.
-Never did I dream that after all the planning and work involved in bringing the Dino Trail about, anyone would propose taking them out.
+Ironically, I took heart in the thought that sooner or later these would all get done, since after all, the Dino Trail would always be there.
+Never did I dream that after all the planning and work involved in bringing the Dino Trail about, and all the obvious benefits to the Trail, anyone would propose removing it.